Couchers-org/couchers/markdown/handbook.md

 <a class="handbook-anchor" name="volunteer"></a>

-### How do I volunteer to help build the Couchers.org platform?
+### How do I volunteer to help Couchers.org?

 1. Visit [www.couchers.org/contribute](www.couchers.org/contribute)
 2. Fill out the form, then click submit.
 3. Someone will reach out to you.
 Generally you will receive a response within 1 week, but in some cases it may take longer.
+If you do not receive a response after a week, please email [volunteers@couchers.org](mailto:volunteers@couchers.org)

+<a class="handbook-anchor" name="logo"></a>

+### Where can I download the Couchers logo or wordmark?

+You can use our logo and wordmark when organizing Couchers events or promoting Couchers.
+Our logo and wordmark are available in various formats.
+The font used for our wordmark is "manslava".
+You can download our logo and wordmark here: <https://drive.google.com/drive/folders/1LpArrYWQT94KMAfpX2iF5wNJn8r19K7p>

 <a class="handbook-anchor" name="passwordreset"></a>